 - When you get home, do not try to eat right away.
 Start with sips of clear liquid and when you are ready, increase your fluids and add small amounts of solid food.
 Work your way up to a regular diet slowly and eat small amounts of food often.

 - Take only medications prescribed by your doctor for the first 24 hours after surgery, unless otherwise instructed.

 Notify your doctor if you experience the following:

 - Excessive bleeding

 - Temperature greater than 101 degrees 24 hours after surgery

 - Outpatients may receive a phone call from a nurse within two business days after surgery to see how you are doing and answer any questions.

 - Approximately two weeks after your discharge, you may receive a phone call from a survey company, Professional Research Consultants (PRC) regarding your experience in our surgery center.
-Our goal is to be rated EXCELLENT in overall quality of care and the likelihood to recommend CMC-NorthEast to friends and relatives.
+Our goal is to be rated EXCELLENT in overall quality of care and the likelihood to recommend Carolinas HealthCare System NorthEast to friends and relatives.
 Please take a few minutes to answer the questions.
 We use this information to reward our staff and to make improvements where needed.